Ruben1729/abacus-lang/README.md

 # abacus-lang
 Stack based language inspired from porth which is inspired from forth.
+It's stack based.